One Person Doing A Two Person Lift – Accident And Injury Claims

 As you can see, handling, lifting and carrying injuries were the second-highest reported injury type at 18%.

-In cases where one person doing a two person lift accident resulted in injuries, it is possible to look at two areas of compensation calculation.
+In cases where one person doing a lifting job that requires two people results in manual handling injuries, it could be possible for the injured party to claim two types of damages.

 General damages require an independent medical assessment that shows the level and severity of injury caused.
 An appointment with a GP or specialist who can produce a medico-legal report to prove this is something that a personal injury solicitor can help with.